Forfar Bridie Recipe from Scotland

 Bake in a pre-heated oven at 450˚F (230˚C) for 10 minutes.
 Lower the temperature to 350˚F (180˚C) and cook for another 35 to 40 minutes until they are golden brown.
 If they start to get too brown, cover with aluminum foil.
 Remove from the oven and if not eating them right away, place on a metal cooling rack.

 Serve hot, with a generous amount of HP Sauce! and chips (as in chunky fries) and Heinz beans.
-Thanks to Rona B. from Forfar who told me that they’re traditionally served with chips (and not mashed potatoes) and beans.
+Thanks to Rona B. from Forfar who told me that they’re traditionally served with chips (and not mashed potatoes) and baked beans.
 She also went out of her way to ask NINE other friends how they eat theirs and they all concurred.
 So there you have it: straight from Forfar!
 Thanks again, Rona! 😊

 How about some Dundee cake with a cup of tea, now?